Updated on September 12th, 2022

 As temperatures drop below 70° F (21.1° C) bee activity begins to curtail.
 The queen and drones stop flying first.

-With temps in the mid-to-low 50s F (10° – 12.9° C), bees will begin to cluster to stay warm, workers will stop flying, and brood rearing ends.
+With temps in the mid-to-low 50s F (10° – 12.9° C), bees will begin to cluster to stay warm.
+Also, workers will stop flying and brood rearing ends.

-With brood rearing ending, drones (male bees) whose sole purpose is mating, are evicted from the colony since they put additional demands on food resources.
+With brood rearing ending, drones (male bees) whose sole purpose is mating have no role in the cold weather.
+They get evicted from the colony to reduce pressure on food resources.

 Here’s a video of drones being evicted from one of our hives in fall: